SimLab: A Platform for Simulation-based Evaluation of Conversational Information Access Systems: SimLab

 \subsubsection{Online Evaluation Support (R1)}

-To support online evaluation, we introduce the core component of the platform: the \emph{Evaluation Framework}.
-It defines the concepts and processes related to simulation-based evaluation, including the definition of evaluation tasks, metrics, and communication protocol between CIA agents and user simulators.
-The communication protocol is the key element to support the collection of conversations that serve as the basis of evaluation.
+To support online evaluation, we introduce the platform's core component: the \emph{Evaluation Framework}.
+It defines the concepts and processes for simulation-based evaluation, including the definition of evaluation tasks, metrics, and the communication protocol between CIA agents and user simulators.
+The communication protocol is the key element supporting the collection of conversations, which serve as the basis for evaluation.
 It defines the structure of the messages and their metadata exchanged between the two systems.
 SimLab imposes no restrictions on system implementation; the only requirement is adherence to this communication protocol.

-The simulation-based evaluation process is shown in Fig.~\ref{fig:eval-uml}.
-It consists of four main stages: \begin{enumerate} \item \emph{Environment Configuration}: The experiment environment is prepared by instantiating the evaluation task, along with its associated metrics and evaluation information needs.
-The environment configuration is stored in the \emph{Storage} for reproducibility purposes. \item \emph{Evaluation}: For each experiment, a CIA agent and user simulator pair are started within the experiment environment.
-Conversations between them are then collected, based on the evaluation information needs.
-Finally, metrics are computed from the collected conversations.
-The collected conversations are stored in the \emph{Storage}. \item \emph{Result Storage}: The evaluation results for each system pair are saved in the \emph{Storage}. \item \emph{Environment Cleaning}: The experiment environment is deleted to prepare for the next experiment. \end{enumerate}
+The simulation-based evaluation process, depicted in Fig.~\ref{fig:eval-uml}, consists of four main stages: \begin{enumerate}[topsep=2pt] \item \emph{Environment Configuration}: The experiment environment is prepared by instantiating the evaluation task, along with its associated metrics and evaluation information needs.
+The configuration is stored in the \emph{Storage} for reproducibility purposes. \item \emph{Evaluation}: For each experiment, a CIA agent and simulator pair are started within the experiment environment.
+Conversations between them are collected (based on evaluation information needs) and stored in the \emph{Storage}.
+Metrics are then computed from these conversations. \item \emph{Result Storage}: The evaluation results for each system pair are saved in the \emph{Storage}. \item \emph{Environment Cleaning}: The experiment environment is deleted to prepare for the next experiment. \end{enumerate}